Developmental dysplasia of hip refers to patients being born with dislocation or instability of the hip, which may then result in hip dysplasia.

 Ultrasonography is an excellent tool for assessing children with suspected hip instability and a useful aid in the treatment monitoring.

-Anteroposterior view of the pelvis, with the hips in neutral position.
+Anteroposterior view of the pelvis, with the hips in a neutral position.

-For acetabular profile, xrays angled at 65º are taken.
+For the acetabular profile, xrays angled at 65º are taken.

 An abducted internal rotation view can help determine neck shaft angle and whether the hip reduces.